 GB Row FACT SHEET

-• What makes this the ‘toughest rowing race in the world’?
+• What makes this the toughest rowing race?

 • How many boats are in the race?

-There were seven boats entered in 2013.
+There were seven boats entered in the last race.
 Six crews were rowing for prizes and Guinness world records.
 Only two boats made it to the finish, proving just how tough this race is.

 • How long is the race?